 - Kombucha: Not only is kombucha good for helping to build a healthy gut flora, but it can help to relax you too.
 There’s about as much alcohol in a kombucha as a non-alcoholic beer, but unlike drinking beer, the euphoric “high” I get from drinking a kombucha is nothing like the buzz I get from drinking a beer.
 It feels uplifting, invigorating, and relaxing all at the same time.
 In Nourishing Traditions, Sally Fallon states that it’s even more hydrating than water.
 Check out my kombucha recipe to learn how to make your own.

 - Bath: We inherited this crazy sit down Jacuzzi tub from the previous owners of our house, and we all just love it!
-At times, you can find either Scott or I piled in there with three kids.
-But I really love getting the water as hot as possible, putting in some bath salts, putting my Enya mix on, dimming the lights, closing my eyes, and enjoying a good soak.
+I really love getting the water as hot as possible, putting in some bath salts, putting my Enya mix on, dimming the lights, closing my eyes, and enjoying a good soak.

 - Massage: Sometimes a quick shoulder rub or a foot massage can just make the problems of the world melt away.
 My husband is always so generous to give me the attention of his hands when I need it, and I like to do the same for him.